Generate notice, security & risk reports¶

 The basic notice covers the licenses of dependencies (3rd-party). --deep-license uses scancode-toolkit to also detect license headers in the project's own source code (1st-party).

-scancode is heavy and slow (minutes to tens of minutes for a large repo).
-It is not in the base image; to use it, build the image as follows:
+In the web UI, deep license detection is one of the Generation options.
+Either way it relies on scancode, which is heavy and slow (minutes to tens of minutes for a large repo) and is not in the base image.
+To use it, run from an image that bundles scancode:

 Additional output: MyApp_1.0.0_scancode.json